Assessment Services

 Our ADHD assessments are comprehensive and multi-method, meaning we don't rely on any single test or questionnaire.
 A thorough evaluation typically includes:

-Dr. Gau conducts an in-depth clinical interview covering your developmental history, academic and work history, current symptoms, relationships, and daily functioning.
+• Clinical Interview: An in-depth clinical interview is conducted, covering developmental history, academic and work history, current symptoms, relationships, and daily functioning.
 For children, a parent interview is included.
 This conversation provides critical context that no standardized test can capture on its own.

-ADHD rarely exists in isolation.
-Our evaluation screens for — and rules out — conditions that can mimic or co-occur with ADHD, including anxiety, depression, learning disorders, and sleep-related concerns.
+• Co-Occurring Conditions: ADHD rarely exists in isolation.
+Our evaluation screens for, and rules out, conditions that can mimic or co-occur with ADHD, including anxiety, depression, and sleep-related concerns.

 04 — The Benefits